 When a bootstrap data channel is established successfully, the bootstrap data channel shall be kept available during the IMS MMTel session, and it shall be terminated along with the release of the call.

 The application data channel shall be terminated along with the release of the call or be terminated by closing this application separately.
-In the latter case, the UE triggers a SDP negotiation to release the application data channel.
+In the latter case, the UE or the network triggers an SDP re-negotiation to release the application data channel.

-The termination of application data channel shall not have any impact on the audio or video within the same IMS sessions.
+The termination of application data channel shall not have any impact on the audio or video within the same IMS session.